pchemguy/SQLite-ICU-MinGW/README.md

 ```

 2. Configure
-This routine creates a "build" subfolder inside the source folder.
-If "Makefile" is present in the "build" folder, configure is not run. `readline` flags are obtained via "pkg-config" as full Windows paths.
+This routine creates a “build” subfolder inside the source folder.
+If “Makefile” is present in the “build” folder, configure is not run. `readline` flags are obtained via “pkg-config” as full Windows paths.
 The `$(cygpath -m /)` command returns the Windows path to the MSYS2 root folder, and this prefix is removed from the previously saved flags.
-Additional options to "configure" enable certain extensions, and "libtool" "lt_cv_deplibs_check_method" is set as a workaround.
+Additional options to “configure” enable certain extensions, and “libtool” “lt_cv_deplibs_check_method” is set as a workaround.

 ```bash
 configure_sqlite() {